aws/neptune-gremlin-client/README.md

 If you have [suspended the database endpoints](#suspending-endpoints-using-the-aws-lambda-proxy) (via a Lambda proxy), instead of throwing a `TimeoutException`, the client will throw an `EndpointsUnavailableException` after the `maxWaitForConnection` interval.

-#### Refreshing endpoints while waiting to acquire a connection
+#### Force refresh of endpoints when waiting to acquire a connection

 Sometimes the reason the client is not able to acquire a connection is because it has a stale view of the cluster topology.
 In these circumstances, you may want the client to immediately refresh its view of the cluster topology, rather than wait for the refresh agent's next scheduled refresh.

-The `NeptuneGremlinClusterBuilder` provides a `eagerRefreshWaitTimeMillis()` builder method that allows you to specify the maximum time the client will wait to acquire a connection before triggering an eager refresh of the endpoints.
+The `NeptuneGremlinClusterBuilder` provides an `eagerRefreshWaitTimeMillis()` builder method that allows you to specify the maximum time the client will wait to acquire a connection before triggering an eager refresh of the endpoints.
 If you set `eagerRefreshWaitTimeMillis`, ensure the value is less than `maxWaitForConnection`.
 If you set `eagerRefreshWaitTimeMillis` greater than `maxWaitForConnection`, the client will simply throw a `TimeoutException` after the `maxWaitForConnection` interval.

 By default, `eagerRefreshWaitTimeMillis` is not configured.